 - Have reps shadow live calls and demos

-Shadowing calls is arguably the most important sales training tip you can implement for a person that’s new to sales.
+Shadowing calls is arguably one of the most important sales training tips you can implement for a person that’s new to sales.
 You can talk all day about processes, techniques, and the inner workings of your software but there’s nothing like seeing what a sales call is like firsthand.
 Have your new hires sit with multiple Account Executives (AE) or Customer Support employees because everyone has their own style.
 This allows your rep to see what goes into a call from a variety of standpoints, helping them to shape their own selling persona.

 - Identify your ideal customers and those who aren’t a good fit

 Your new hire has to know what they’re looking for before they go hunting.
 Set aside time to go over common buyer personas, both those that do and do not fit your solution.
 This allows new reps to practice looking for qualifying and disqualifying traits when making calls and sending emails.

 Being brand new to anything is scary but sales can be especially intimidating.
 To help your reps avoid stumbling over their words and ease their fear of “messing up”, work with them to make a script for their calls.
 Put together answers to common objections or questions so your new hire can easily reference them as well as a quick blurb to introduce your solution or product.
 This gives them more confidence when making their first few dials and will eventually fade into the background as they adjust to their new role.